 The Saltville Historic District includes most of the surviving historic commercial residential buildings in and around Saltville.
 Mathieson-Alkali Works developed Saltville as a company town from 1892 to 1930.
-In 1931, the mineral company began to release land for construction of privately owned commercial these buildings; releases continued until 1950, with the majority of commercial buildings hailing from this era.
-Commercial and institutional buildings comprise much of Saltville's northern blocks, while residential structures comprise the southern blocks.
+In 1931, the mineral company began to release land for construction of privately owned commercial buildings; these releases continued until 1950, with the majority of commercial buildings hailing from this era.
+Commercial institutional and buildings comprise much of Saltville's northern blocks, while residential structures comprise the southern blocks.